matham/napari-memmap-tiff/README.md

 [![npe2](https://img.shields.io/badge/plugin-npe2-blue?link=https://napari.org/stable/plugins/index.html)](https://napari.org/stable/plugins/index.html)
 [![Copier](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/copier-org/copier/master/img/badge/badge-grayscale-inverted-border-purple.json)](https://github.com/copier-org/copier)

-When installed, it adds an option that when enabled will cause the napari to load tiffs using memory mapping.
+When installed and enabled in the options, it adds an option that when enabled will make napari load tiffs via memory mapping instead of fully into RAM.

 That is, `.tif` and `.tiff` files will be loaded into memory using memory mapping, which loads the data directly from disk instead of loading the file